SeanRemedios/QUANTT-Web-Scraper/README.md

 - Download the JSON file.
 - Copy the JSON file to your code directory and rename it to client_secret.json
 ```
+Note: To use the the client_secret.json supplied by the creator of the repository, share the Google Sheets with them as well.

 ## License
 MIT License